 More about Design + Conquer and Morgan Mallett

 A commanding fusion of industrial and organic aesthetic, Design + Conquer is best described as a breakaway design faction.
 Headquartered in Vancouver, British Columbia, Canada, DC specializes in bespoke garment, millinery, and accessory design for the stage, screen, and private clients.

-Designer Morgan Mallett’s designs have been seen in the pages of Harper’s Bazaar Singapore, Refinery29, Fashion Magazine, Huffington Post, The National Post, and more.
+Designer Morgan Mallett’s designs have been seen in the pages of Harper’s Bazaar Singapore, Refinery29, The Globe and Mail, Fashion Magazine, Huffington Post, The National Post, and more.
 Her work has been exhibited at The Dutch Urban Design Center, Toronto Fashion Week, and in Berlin, Germany.
 She also instructs design at Emily Carr University and Blanche Macdonald in Vancouver, British Columbia, Canada.